-While nature and its beauty is everywhere around us, there are some natural sites truly majestic and breathtaking.
-Seven Natural Wonders – an organisation set up with the mission of protecting and promoting natural wonders of the world – has compiled this list of awe-inspiring seven natural wonders of the world.
-This are distinct from the New 7 manmade wonders of the world.
+While nature and its beauty are everywhere around us, there are some natural sites truly majestic and breathtaking.
+Seven Natural Wonders – an organization set up with the mission of protecting and promoting natural wonders of the world – has compiled this list of awe-inspiring seven natural wonders of the world.
+This is distinct from the New 7 manmade wonders of the world.

 Just living is not enough… one must have sunshine, freedom, and a little flower.

 I have visited 2 of these natural wonders on my travels and I write about a family trip experience to the popular Grand Canyon later in the post.
 For the other natural wonders, I reached out to Travel Experts to write about their experiences at these breathtaking sites including a friend who scaled the heights on this planet by reaching the Mount Everest summit!

 A wonder that will make you laugh, cry, and feel like a small spec in a large, beautiful, wonderful world, and that is just looking at the pictures.
 If you are lucky enough to experience them in person, there is nothing to really compare it to.